-Student admission, progression, recognition and certification
+4. Student admission, progression, recognition and certification (ESG 1.4)

-(ESG 1.4)

-Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY 1.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response 1.
 The EEC recommends the development of short-term and long-term plans for the programme and the capacity of intake year on year, in order to plan for recruitment activities in EU and abroad and increase the number of applicants and of enrolled students.
 The EEC further recommends exploring whether more joint or double degree programmes with more overseas universities could be a productive strategy for the progression to the programme(s).
-We would like to thank the EEC for their valuable recommendations that the Head of the Department and the Course Leader of the programme have already considered while preparing a 5-year financial budget (see section 21, page 88 of the application for re-accreditation that was submitted to CYQAA for EEC consideration) that will facilitate a smooth provision of the programme.
-The number of students will conservatively be increased to allow the Recruitment and Admission team to focus Choose level of compliance:
+Click or tap here to enter text.
+We would like to thank the EEC for their valuable recommendations that the Head of the Department and the Course Leader of the programme have already considered while preparing a 5-year financial budget (see section 21, page 88 of the application for reaccreditation that was submitted to CYQAA for EEC consideration) that will facilitate a smooth provision of the programme.
+The number of students will conservatively be increased to allow the Recruitment and Admission team to focus steadily on specific markets in EU and globally.
+Furthermore, the increase planned as part of the financial management has carefully considered the additional resources needed for the delivery of the programme at the same high-quality standards.
+UCLan Cyprus has a very extensive and successful experience in offering double degrees since all the programmes offered are awarded by UCLan Cyprus and UCLan UK.
+Provision of other joint degrees or double degrees will be further considered at the Course Planning Committee, which is the University body dealing with the introduction of new degrees including those in collaboration with third Universities.
+Compliant

-4. Learning resources and student support (ESG 1.6)
+5. Learning resources and student support (ESG 1.6)